 These integration capacities, along with all the other feature advantages you’ve just seen, make DPA one of the best database monitoring tools.
 You can try DPA today with a 14-day free trial.

-A main difference between DPM and DPA has to do with how they’re used and what platforms they target.
-While DPA is a cross-platform application targeting enterprise databases, DPM is a SaaS (software as a service) solution focusing on open-source and NoSQL databases.
+The second item in our list is another SolarWinds offering – SolarWinds Observability SaaS (formerly known as SolarWinds Observability).
+It provides database performance insights and visibility previously known from Database Performance Monitor (DPM).
+The main difference between SolarWinds Observability SaaS (formerly known as SolarWinds Observability) and DPA has to do with how they’re used and what platforms they target.
+While DPA is a cross-platform application targeting self-hosted enterprise databases, Observability is a SaaS (software as a service) solution that goes beyond performance analysis and focuses on monitoring the health of open-source and NoSQL databases like PostgreSQL, MongoDB, Redis, and MySQL.
 It monitors databases in the cloud, locally, and hybrid.
-DPM works via lightweight agents supporting multiple configurations.
+SolarWinds Observability SaaS (formerly known as SolarWinds Observability) works via lightweight agents supporting multiple configurations.

-DPM also enables you to be proactive when it comes to database performance.
+With database health, it offers convenient 24/7 real-time monitoring to help you track and improve metrics like availability, deploy frequency, reduced failed deploys, lead time for changes, Mean Time to Detection (MTTD), Mean Time to Repair (MTTR), and more.
 By monitoring thousands of metrics and displaying them using an intuitive interface with zoom-in and drill-down capabilities, you can diagnose and resolve issues faster.
-You can try this tool for free here.
+The solution helps minimize infrastructure costs, reduce performance bottlenecks, and increase visibility to your database thus fostering collaboration between teams.
+You can try this tool 30 days for free here.

 SolarWinds SQL Sentry